Lesson 4 - Complex Data Structures in Python - Tuples, Sets and Dictionaries

 my_dict = {'name': 'John', 'age': 25, 'city': 'New York', 'address': {'street': 'Main Street', 'number': 123}}

-In order to print the nested dictionary, we can use the pprint
+In order to print the nested dictionary, we can use the pprint module.
+It will print the dictionary in a more readable format.

 - syntax: